Table of Contents

 What does O/U 5.5 mean for betting in ice hockey?

 Every sportsbook sets a total on each NHL game in its betting line.
-In this case, suppose the Tropicana has posted 5.5 as the total on a game between the Edmonton Oilers and Calgary Flames.
-What this number means is that the oddsmakers at the Tropicana believe that the two teams will combine for 5.5 goals.
+In this case, suppose BetMGM has posted 5.5 as the total on a game between the Edmonton Oilers and Calgary Flames.
+This number means that the oddsmakers believe the two teams will combine for 5.5 goals.

 You will find as you become more familiar with betting on the NHL that 5.5 is a very common number listed as the total final score on games.
 The vast majority of NHL games end up with final totals for goals between four and six.

-With the growing prominence of live betting options, sportsbooks like the Tropicana offer a wide variety of total betting propositions, including in period totals and single team total wagers.
-They work in the same manner of a complete-game total.
-You wager on the over or the under on an established number.
+With the growing prominence of live betting options, sportsbooks like BetMGM offer a wide variety of total betting propositions, including in-period totals and single-team total wagers.
+They work in the same manner as a complete-game total.
+You wager on the over or the under for an established number.